luiscodingeveryday/-Simulation-Flask-React-AI-Chat-Automated-Responses/README.md

 ## AI response simulation

-The backend returns simulated answers based on keywords like “hola” or “precio”.
+The backend returns simulated answers based on keywords like “hello” or “price”.
 This logic can easily be replaced with real calls to an AI model.

 ## Español